 GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any open tax periods.
-The plan administrator believes it is no longer subject to income tax examinations for years prior to 2011.

-8. NET ASSET VALUE (NAV) PER SHARE
+7. NET ASSET VALUE (NAV) PER SHARE

-The following table for December 31, 2014 and 2013 sets forth a summary of the Plan's investments with a reported NAV.
+The following table for December 31, 2015 and 2014 sets forth a summary of the Plan's investments with a reported NAV.